acdop100/Lamp/README.md

 ## Usage

-Launch the interactive interface:
+Launch the TUI:
 ```bash
 ./lamp
 ```

-Run a quick status check via the CLI:
+Run a quick status check via the `-check` flag:
 ```bash
 $ ./lamp -check
 Checking status of all monitored applications...